 Help and advice

-Advice and support for any student or applicant who discloses a disability or additional learning need
+Advice and support for any student or applicant who shares a disability or additional learning need

-The Additional Support and Disability Advice Centre (ASDAC) supports students and applicants who disclose a disability or require additional support for their academic studies.
+The Additional Support and Disability Advice Centre (ASDAC) supports students and applicants who share a disability or require additional support for their academic studies.

 We provide a confidential service for all students with additional learning needs, and can give you advice on academic support.